 Something that we often say about yoga is that it harmonizes ‘body mind and spirit’.
 What does this mean to you?
-I’d say the body is easy to define – it’s all the cells making up the organs and structures that we can see, touch and feel.
-In yoga, the sanskrit word for body means food.
+I’d say the body is easy to define – it’s all the cells making up the organs and structures that we can see, touch, and feel.
+In yoga, the Sanskrit word for the body means food.
 So all things physical are food, I suppose, in one way or another.

 So what is mind?
 The brain is an organ of the body, but the mind is not the body (or so I am presuming).
 And here’s an example I hope illustrates my point.
 My father, who has dementia, seems at the core himself, but he doesn’t smile much anymore, and his memory is failing.
 His brain is ill or injured in some way, but the mind, or the personality that I think of as him, seems present, and not declining as rapidly as the working of his brain.
 So not just the brain.
 Is the mind co-created by body and spirit?